MicrosoftDocs/Edge-Enterprise/edgeenterprise/microsoft-edge-relnote-beta-channel.md

 > [!NOTE]
 > Microsoft Edge Web Platform constantly evolves to improve user experience, security, and privacy.
 To learn more, see [Site compatibility-impacting changes coming to Microsoft Edge](/microsoft-edge/web-platform/site-impacting-changes).

+## Version 118.0.xxxx.xx: September xx, 2023

+Fixed various bugs and performance issues.

+### Feature updates

+Microsoft Edge for Business Banner.
+Microsoft Edge for Business is a dedicated Microsoft Edge experience built for work that enables admins in organizations to give their users a productive and secure work browser across managed and unmanaged devices.
+The in-product Microsoft Edge for Business banner is being deprecated and will no longer be visible.

+Microsoft Edge migrates the updates experience into Browser Essentials.
+Getting alerts on available Edge Updates will come from Browser Essentials instead of the Settings page for better visibility and experience.
+Note: This feature is a controlled feature rollout.
+If you don't see this feature, check back as we continue our rollout.

+Find on page: Searching for a word or phrase on a webpage has become easier with the new smart find update to Find on page.
+Now when you search with Find on page, we'll suggest related matches and synonyms making it effortless to find what you're looking for, even if you misspell a word in your search query.
+When you search, simply select the suggested word to quickly locate the desired word or phrase on the page.
+Data is sent to Microsoft for processing.
+For more information, see [Microsoft Edge's Privacy Whitepaper](/microsoft-edge/privacy-whitepaper/).
+Administrators can control the availability using the [RelatedMatchesCloudServiceEnabled](/deployedge/microsoft-edge-policies#relatedmatchescloudserviceenabled) policy.

+New SmartScreen policy.
+The [ExemptSmartScreenDownloadWarnings](/deployedge/microsoft-edge-policies#exemptsmartscreendownloadwarnings) policy allows administrators to create a dictionary of file type extensions with a corresponding list of domains that will be exempted from SmartScreen AppRep warnings.
+Files with file type extensions specified for domains identified by this policy will still be subject to file type extension-based security warnings and mixed-content download warnings.

+New Microsoft Edge Update policies.
+The**MeteredUpdatesDefault** and **MeteredUpdates** policies allows administrators to control the "Download Updates over metered connections" setting (`edge://settings/help`).
+The **MeteredUpdatesDefault** applies to all apps and **MeteredUpdates** applies to targeted apps.
+When a policy is configured to Allow, updates will occur on a metered connection, such as cellular connections or others where data usage is controlled.

+### Policy updates

+#### New policies

+- [CompressionDictionaryTransportEnabled](/deployedge/microsoft-edge-policies#compressiondictionarytransportenabled) -Enable compression dictionary transport support
+- [DataUrlInSvgUseEnabled](/deployedge/microsoft-edge-policies#dataurlinsvguseenabled) - Data URL support for SVGUseElement
+- [ExemptSmartScreenDownloadWarnings](/deployedge/microsoft-edge-policies#exemptsmartscreendownloadwarnings) - Disable SmartScreen AppRep based warnings for specified file types on specified domains
+- [ForcePermissionPolicyUnloadDefaultEnabled](/deployedge/microsoft-edge-policies#forcepermissionpolicyunloaddefaultenabled) - Controls whether unload event handlers can be disabled
+- [InternetExplorerIntegrationZoneIdentifierMhtFileAllowed](/deployedge/microsoft-edge-policies#internetexplorerintegrationzoneidentifiermhtfileallowed) - Automatically open downloaded MHT or MHTML files from the web in Internet Explorer mode
+- [PictureInPictureOverlayEnabled](/deployedge/microsoft-edge-policies#pictureinpictureoverlayenabled) - Enable Picture in Picture overlay feature on supported webpages in Microsoft Edge

 ## Version 117.0.2045.31: September 15, 2023

 Fixed various bugs and performance issues.